After dipping in April, the Accountants Confidence Index bounced up in May, with both the short-term and mid-term measurements rising.

-The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI rose above the 50 mark that separates growth from contraction, coming in at 51.39, up from 49.06 last month, while the 6-Month ACI hit 53.39, well up from 50.96.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 52.86, up from the previous month's 51.18.
+The 6-Month ACI, meanwhile, hit 55.86, back up from last month's 53.93.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.